Wisconsin's Bigfoot Hotspots

 Marinette County Bigfoot Hotspots

 According to the BFRO, five bigfoot sightings have been reported in Marinette County.
 The most recent was in April 2013, when a retired police officer witnessed a bigfoot crossing a highway near Pembine.
 Other sightings have been reported northwest of Crivitz in a large expanse of wetlands and hardwood forest.
 Good camping spots in this area are McClintock County Park and Goodman County Park.
-Guaranteed highlights are McClintock Falls, Big South Falls, and Strong Falls.
-If you’d prefer to look for bigfoots from the safety of a boat, book passage on Peshtigo River Tours’ Peshtigo Princess along the High Falls Flowage—definitely “squatchy” terrain, as BFRO president Matt Moneymaker would say.
+Guaranteed highlights are McClintock Falls, Big South Falls, Strong Falls and along the High Falls Flowage—definitely “squatchy” terrain, as BFRO president Matt Moneymaker would say.

 More Bigfoot Hotspots: Price, Vilas, and Oneida Counties